mainkoon81/ooo-Minkun-Model-Collection-I/README.md

 <img src="https://user-images.githubusercontent.com/31917400/53877718-d8ebfc80-4001-11e9-8204-fc861dba512b.jpg" />

 ### IV.
 Goodness of Fit test for LogisticRegression

-How do we know the **fitted line of the highest log-likelihood value we used** is truley the best?
+Q. How do we know the **fitted line of the highest log-likelihood value we used** is truley the best?

  - In OLS regression, R_Squared & P_value are calculated using the residuals.
    <img src="https://user-images.githubusercontent.com/31917400/53695305-a946b580-3db1-11e9-9c7d-4a73832a32e6.jpg" />